 Most commonly encountered are Fornasetti’s host of lithographed and painted ceramics - coasters, ashtrays, lamp bases, teawares and the popular Tema e Variazioni (Theme and Variation) plate series.
 The variety is enormous.
 Living most of his life in Milan, Fornasetti was constantly painting, drawing and designing from the 1920s right up to his death, creating more than 11,000 items.
 He created more than 500 different tea tray designs while his most famous motif - the face of 19th century operatic soprano Lina Cavalieri - was used in more than 350 different designs for Tema e Variazioni plates.

 Prices will range from a few hundred pounds for a set of Atelier Fornasetti coasters to five-figure sums for first edition pieces of furniture.
 Perhaps the best known of these are the series of one-off cabinets made in the late 1950s in collaboration with the Italian architect and designer Giò Ponti who later called Fornasetti a “champion of invention and production in art”.

-Sworders conduct three specialist auctions a year showcasing affordable and stylish ceramics, glass, metalwares, sculpture, pictures and furniture from the period 1860 to the present day.
+Sworders conduct specialist Design auctions showcasing affordable and stylish ceramics, glass, metalwares, sculpture, pictures and furniture from the period 1860 to the present day.

-The Decorative Art and Design sale caters for all budgets with estimates ranging from £100 to £100,000 and covers the key movements from Arts and Crafts and Art Nouveau to Art Deco and Modern Design.
+The 20th Century Design sales caters for all budgets with estimates ranging from £100 to £100,000 and covers the key movements from Arts and Crafts and Art Nouveau to Art Deco and Modern Design.